We would love to welcome you to celebrate your wedding together at Selby Abbey, where couples have been coming to be married for the last 900 years.

 - has regularly gone to normal church services in the Abbey for a period of at least six months or

 OR if one of your parents or grandparents was married in the Abbey.

-If none of the above applies to you or your partner, then the remaining option is to enlist on our Electoral Roll.
-To do so, you can attend services of worship here regularly (i.e. at least once a month) for a period of six months or more.
-If you would like to consider this last option, I can let you know the times and days when services take place (or you can find them on our website).
+If none of the above applies to you or your partner, then you can attend services of worship here regularly (i.e. at least once a month) for a period of six months or more.
+Times and days when services take place are advertised in the Abbey or on our website.

 Is it a problem if one of us is divorced or if one of us is a foreign national?